olumide-AI/jk_demo/README.md

   .nav{ display: flex - turns navbar into a flex property
         justify-content: space-between - another flexbox froggy tool }
-  .nav ul (for all the link items) {gap: 15.5rem - adds spcing for just the links
+  .nav ul (for all the link items) {gap: 1.5rem - adds spacing for just the links on a small screen margin & padding = 0
   }
+  Added a media query for larger screen (tablet and desktop set the gap to 15rem) .nav a{}

 #### Thirdly